marcusrossel/marcusrossel.github.io/_posts/2020-01-06-kaleidoscope-2.md

 As mentioned before, call expressions are basically just variable expressions (that is, an identifier) with an argument list following it.
 Hence, if `currentToken` is an identifier we try parsing a call expression first, and only if that fails we consider the identifier to be a variable.
 If `parseExpression` is called - that is, we're supposed to be able to parse some kind of expression - and we find *any other* `currentToken`, we don't know how to parse an expression from it and throw instead.

-Once we've successfully parsed *some* expression, i.e. we've filled `expression`, we check if we're actually dealing with a binary expression by just calling the corresponding parsing method.
+Once we've successfully parsed *some* expression, i.e. we've filled `expression` with a value, we check if we're actually dealing with a binary expression by checking whether the `currentToken` is an `.operator`.
+If so we call the corresponding parsing method.
 Whatever results from our parsing attempts is returned in the end.

 ### Functions